 The Global Collections Initiative is examining a number of programs in the North that harvest and archive sites and online content from the open web.
 While there is little evidence that scholars use the archived content, signs indicate that mining of live web and social media content by digital humanities and social science researchers is widespread.
 It is also evident that the prevailing web archiving practices tend to reinforce the longstanding but problematic North-South asymmetry in the control of documentation and cultural heritage materials.

-In addition, a new generation of organizations in the Global South, enabled by the Internet, social media, and data journalism, now gather and expose on the web information and documentation on human rights, government and corporate corruption, conflict, and the environment.
+In addition, a new generation of organizations in the Global South, enabled by the Internet, social media, and data journalism, now gather and expose on the web information and documentation on human rights, government and corporate corruption, conflict, and environmental change.
 Among those in Latin America are Articulo 19 in Mexico City and the Observatorio de Conflictos Mineros de América Latina (OCMAL), based in Quito, Ecuador.
 The evidence those organizations expose is of long-term importance to scholars North and South.
-CRL will endeavor to identify the interests and needs of the organizations, with an eye to creating an equitable exchange of benefits between organizations in the region and research libraries in the North.
+CRL is endeavoring to identify the interests and needs of the organizations, with an eye to creating an equitable exchange of benefits between organizations in the region and research libraries in the North.

 Bernard F. Reilly